Responsibility & HSEQ

 We record and evaluate incidents to prevent recurrence and establish goals and performance indicators to continuously improve our HSE performance.

 Emergency preparation helps us to know how to act in case of an emergency situation and how to minimize the consequences.

 Wintershall Norge is also committed to security, which means protecting the safety of our employees, our information and our assets.

-We focus on minimising ecological disturbance, paying particular attention not to harm sensitive habitats, and to preserving biological diversity.
-To achieve this, we apply low impact technologies and practices and invest in research and development to uncover new tools for sustainability.
+We also focus on minimising ecological disturbance in our operations, paying particular attention not to harm sensitive habitats, and to preserving biological diversity.
+To achieve this, we apply low-impact technologies.

 Preserving the environment is self-evidently in the interest of everyone on the planet.
 We also recognise that environmental protection is in our own financial interests.

 At Wintershall Norge we are committed to ensuring that all our activities are planned, designed, constructed, drilled, operated, and maintained to high and consistent standards.

 We have established a business management system to ensure we meet these standards by defining expectations for identifying and managing quality.
 The management system sets the minimum requirements for performance and provides guidance to Wintershall Norge employees and contractors on how to perform their work.
 The system also reflects our regulatory commitments.
 We are committed to continuously improving all our phases of activities and processes to meet our goals.

 Our risk management processes are key to achieving our HSEQ objectives.